Projection Inference for set-identified SVARs: Overview and Related Literature

 Our baseline projection approach---though informative about the effects of demand shocks---is not conclusive about the medium-run effects of structural supply shocks on wages and employment (the projection region allows for both positive and negative responses).
 This could be a consequence of either the robustness of projection or its conservativeness.
 To disentangle these effects, we calibrate projection to guarantee that it has exact robust Bayesian credibility.
 The calibrated projection shows that an expansionary supply shock will decrease wages in each quarter over a 5 year horizon.
 However, the qualitative effects of supply shocks on employment remain undetermined.
 The simple SVAR for the labor market illustrates the usefulness of both the baseline and the calibrated projection to analyze the robustness of quantitative and qualitative results in SVARs to prior beliefs.

-\subsection{\textbf{Related Literature}}
+\subsection{{Related Literature}}

-There has been recent interest in departing from the standard Bayesian analysis of set-identified SVARs in an attempt to provide robustness to the choice of priors.
+There continues to be interest in departing from the standard Bayesian analysis of set-identified SVARs in an attempt to provide robustness to the choice of priors.
 Below we provide a short description of the similarities and differences between our projection approach and three alternative methods available in the literature.
-It is worth mentioning that our baseline projection approach is the only procedure (among the three alternative methods discussed) that has both a frequentist and a robust Bayes interpretation.
-In addition, none of the other approaches allow for simultaneous inference on a vector of impulse-response coefficients (a feature that has been deemed desirable in point-identified SVARs).
-Our baseline projection achieves all these properties while retaining computational tractability (we solve two mathematical programs per coefficient of interest).

-a) In a pioneering paper, \cite{Moon-Granziera-Schorfheide:2013} [MSG] proposed both projection and Bonferroni frequentist inference using a moment-inequality, minimum distance framework based on \cite{Andrews_Soares:2010}.
-In terms of applicability, their procedures are designed for set-identified SVARs that impose restrictions on the dynamic responses of only one structural shock.
-It is possible to extend their approach to the same class of modes that we consider; there is, however, a serious issue regarding computational feasibility.
-Specifically, both the projection and Bonferroni approaches require the researcher to compute---by simulation---a critical value for each single orthogonal matrix of dimension $n \times n$, where $n$ is the dimension of the SVAR.
+a) In a pioneering paper, \cite{Moon-Granziera-Schorfheide:2013} [MSG] proposed a Bonferroni frequentist inference using a moment-inequality, minimum distance framework based on \cite{Andrews_Soares:2010}.\footnote{An earlier working paper version of MSG also considered a projection of the \cite{Andrews_Soares:2010} statistic for moment inequalities for each hypothetical value of the structural matrix $B$.
+Instead, our paper projects Wald ellipsoid for reduced form parameters $\mu$.
+Our approach has a computational advantage, since we avoid computationally costly grid search step over values of $B$.} In terms of applicability, their procedures are designed for set-identified SVARs that impose restrictions on the dynamic responses of only one structural shock.
+It is possible to extend their approach to the same class of models that we consider; there is, however, a serious issue regarding computational feasibility.
+Specifically, the Bonferroni approach in MSG requires the researcher to compute---by simulation---a critical value for each single orthogonal matrix of dimension $n \times n$, where $n$ is the dimension of the SVAR.
 Our baseline implementation of the projection method does not require any type of grid over the space of orthogonal matrices and does not require the simulation of any critical value.